Home

 Regulation Watch

-⚖️ The CLARITY Act and GENIUS Act Keep DeFi Regulation in Focus
+⚖️ MiCA, CLARITY Act and GENIUS Act Keep DeFi Regulation in Focus

-Regulation remains one of the most important narratives shaping DeFi in 2026.
+Regulation remains one of the most important narratives shaping DeFi and crypto in 2026.

-The GENIUS Act has already changed the stablecoin debate in the United States by creating a federal framework for payment stablecoins.
+In the United States, the GENIUS Act has changed the stablecoin debate by creating a clearer framework for payment stablecoins.
 This gives regulated stablecoin issuers more legal clarity, but it also increases compliance pressure around reserves, disclosures, anti-money laundering obligations and issuer supervision.

 The CLARITY Act remains the broader market structure bill to watch.
-It has already passed the U.S. House of Representatives and advanced through the Senate Banking Committee, but it still needs full Senate approval before becoming law.
 For decentralized finance news, the key issue is how future rules define decentralization, protocol control, front-end interfaces, token classification, stablecoin yield and self-custody.

 For decentralized exchanges, lending markets and on-chain trading protocols, the next regulatory phase may distinguish between genuinely decentralized infrastructure and platforms that remain controlled by identifiable operators.